pu-orfe/page-stream/README.md

 --extra-ffmpeg -vf scale=1920:1080
 ```

-## Refresh Strategy
 ## Optional noVNC Viewer

 Set `ENABLE_NOVNC=1` to start a lightweight VNC server (`x11vnc`) bound to localhost plus a WebSocket bridge (`websockify`) serving the noVNC client on port `6080` (container).

 Map the port (`-p 6080:6080`) and open:

 ```
 http://localhost:6080
 ```

 Security notes:
-- Disabled by default; requires explicit env var.
+- noVNC is disabled by default and requires explicit env var.
-- x11vnc is started with `-localhost` so only accessible via the container network / published port.
+- x11vnc is started with `-localhost` so only accessible via the container network and published port.
-- No password is set (`-nopw`); for production use, consider an authenticating reverse proxy or adding `-passwdfile`.
+- No password is set (`-nopw`); for production use, consider an authenticating reverse proxy.
 - Intended for short-lived debugging & layout tuning, not for long-term unattended exposure.

-We reload the Chromium page only, keeping ffmpeg running.
-This avoids reconnect jitter on ingest.

 ## Reconnect & Failure Handling (SRT / RTMP)